railsmachine/moonshine_couchdb/README.markdown

 Commit and deploy, and there you go.

-Configuration Options
+Configuration
 ---------------------

-Here are some
+Here are the current options availble:

  * `:version`: a string representing the version to install, defaults to 1.1